Fall Application: February 26, 2024

 Students will be able to schedule their interview as soon as their portfolio has been officially completed and submitted online through their applicant portal.

 Portfolio and Interview Requirements

-For Fall 2022 admissions students should prepare a portfolio that includes examples of design and/or technical work that you have done in high school, community theatres, summer stock or at other colleges, including any digital or virtual projects you have collaborated on.
+Students should prepare a portfolio that includes examples of design and/or technical work that they have done in high school, community theatres, summer stock, or at other colleges, including any digital or virtual projects they have collaborated on.
 Please present your Portfolio in a way that you feel best represents you in an organized fashion.
-Prepare your materials in a single document to upload in your Applicant Portal, once you have applied with (PDF files are preferred).
+Prepare your materials in a single document to upload to your Applicant Portal, once you have applied (PDF files are preferred).
 You must also bring your actual portfolio materials with you to the interview.

 Portfolio Requirements Include:

-Prepare a resume which includes a complete list of your theatrical experience.
-It should include titles of works, duties performed, locations of performances and the names of directors, designers, and stage managers with whom you have worked.
+Prepare a resume that includes a complete list of your theatrical experience.
+It should include titles of works, duties performed, locations of performances, and the names of directors, designers, and stage managers with whom you have worked.

 Interview Requirements Include: